Safee-Ullah-Mughal/See-For-Me/README.md

 ## 🔒 Legal Notice

+Lisense: © Base Android application ESP32-CAM Ai was developed by Hackster.io for robotics.
+We modified to include object detection and text-to-speech (TTS) functionality.

 This project is a proprietary research prototype developed at the National University of Sciences and Technology (NUST), SEECS.
 All rights are reserved by the project authors.
 No part of this project — including code, designs, or documentation — may be copied, distributed, or reused without explicit written permission.